loginom/admin-guide-l10n/data-en/integrator/setup.md

 </wsdl:documentation>
 ```

-The second variant of checking — go to the following URL: `http://<Server>/lgi/service.svc/rest/help`.
+For the second test option — go to the following link: URL: `http://<Server>/lgi/service.svc/rest/help`.

-Loginom Integrator must give the page with the REST service operation description.
+Loginom Integrator must give a page with the REST service operation description.

-When installing the product for these URL in the "Start" menu Windows `All programs\Loginom 6\Integrator` the following shortcuts are added: the *"WSDL service description"* and *"REST service description"*.
+When installing a product for these URLs in the "Start" menu Windows `All programs\Loginom 6\Integrator` the following shortcuts are added: the *"WSDL service description"* and *"REST service description"*.